filingroove/react-view-slot/README.md

 Install using your package manager:

 ```
-npm install --save react-view-slot
+npm install --save @filingroove/react-view-slot

-yarn add react-view-slot
+yarn add @filingroove/react-view-slot
 ```

 ## Requirements

-`react-view-slot` uses React Hooks, and thus requires `react >= 16.8`.
+The latest version compatible with `React < 18` is `1.0.6` and it worked for me just fine.
+I will not maintain a v1 branch.
+Version 2 is only for `React@^18`

 ## Overview

 ![Overview image](.github/overview.png)

-`react-view-slot` provides you with a notion of a `Slot` and a `Plug`.
+`@filingroove/react-view-slot` provides you with a notion of a `Slot` and a `Plug`.

 ### Slots